 - Is Metformin the only prescription medication that you’re taking?

-- Have any of your prescription medications changed in any way within the past 12 months?
+- Have any of your prescription medications changed within the past 12 months?

 - What is your current height and weight?